NinaNikolova/softuni-react/README.md

 ## The idea and  a brief description
 Thе project's name is `У нас и по света с деца`.
 Its putpose is to provide brief information/stories/ and ideas for outings and trips to families with children in Bulgaria and around the world.

+## Part of the project is: part of the project is uploaded:
+- the exppres.js server and react.js front-end - Vercel
+- database - MongoDB Atlas
+- you can find the project here: https://unasiposvetasdeca.vercel.app/

 ## It contains the following pages:

 1. Home page- images-slider and a brief info about project